 Gary Yu

+Thank you for the opportunity to ask question.
 Congratulations on the solid results.
 My question is about margin and cost control and optimization.
 We saw that you achieved another strong quarter results with margin better than expected.
-Could you please elaborate the efforts to talk for such encouraging results and what is the margin outlook for the second half of the year?
+Could you please elaborate the efforts to talk for such encouraging results?
+And what is the margin outlook for the second half of the year?

 Rong Luo

 Yes, thanks so much, Gary, and I'll answer this question.
 I think despite of the very challenging macro environment in Q2, Baidu cost, non-GAAP operating margin is 22%, which is up five percentage points quarter-over-quarter.
-Over the past few months, I think we have made a lot of efforts to improve our operational efficiencies -- and for example, the Baidu cost, SG&A was down by 12% year-over-year in the second quarter.
-I think our business are at a different stage of development.
+Over the past few months, I think we have made a lot of efforts to improve our operational efficiencies.
+And for example, the Baidu cost, SG&A was down by 12% year-over-year in the second quarter.
+I think our businesses are at a different stage of development.
 So we have different strategies of investment for each business.

 For the mobile ecosystem, which is relatively mature business, our goal is to keep its profits and margins solid so that our remote ecosystem can continue to generate a very strong cash flow to support our investments in the new AI initiatives.
-I think for our new AI businesses, we will be focused on AI cloud and intelligent driving.
+I think for our new AI initiatives, we will be focused on AI Cloud and intelligent driving.
 Both of them grew very fast in the past few quarters, which you can see there.
-So we will continue to make necessary investments as needed.
-AI now will remain focused on here and sustainable revenue growth, and we aim to continue improving our operating margins in the future.
+So, we will continue to make necessary investments as needed. [indiscernible] AI now will remain focused on here and sustainable revenue growth, and we aim to continue improving our operating margins in the future.

 Operator